3 Things You Should Stop if You Have a Baby with Reflux

 3. For just 60 second everyday, mindfully cherish your baby for the amazing beautiful and magical little human being they are.
 Take stock of what you have created and feel the love.
 Consciously create a memory that you love.
 Take it to the next step by creating a journal of love about your baby and write one wonderful thing you notice about them each day.
 Then when you look back you will have happy memories to have.

-Aine Homer is the author of The Baby Reflux Lady’s Survival Guide.
-You can find more information here .
+Aine is the author of The Baby Reflux Lady’s Survival Guide.
+And you can find her on Facebook.
+Instagram and her website.

 Download your free sleep guide